Jump to the content

 Questions & answers

-No, a language certificate is not required.
+No, in this case a language certificate is not required.

-In the case of multiple degrees, the valid date is the completion date of the first Bachelor's (or comparable) degree.
+For those with multiple degrees, the valid date is the completion date of the first Bachelor's (or comparable) degree.

 The relevant date is that of completing the final requirement for your (Bachelor’s) degree (e.g. final examination, defence of thesis, oral final examination).
 This date will usually be included on your certificate alongside the date of issue.